Travel.State.Gov > International Travel > Learn About Your Destination > Latvia International Travel Information

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

-Credible information indicates terrorist groups continue plotting possibly near term attacks in Europe.
-All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
-U.S. citizens are reminded to remain vigilant with regard to their personal security.
+Terrorism: Credible information indicates terrorist groups continue plotting possible attacks in Europe.
+European governments are taking action to guard against terrorist attacks.
+However, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

-CRIME: Crime is generally non-violent in nature; however, violent assaults and robberies have occurred.
-Harassment of foreigners and same sex partners has also occurred in Latvia.
+Crime: Crime against foreign visitors is generally non-violent in nature; however, violent assaults and robberies have occurred.
+Harassment of foreigners and same-sex partners has also occurred in Latvia.

-Arrest Notification: If you are arrested, you should ask police or prison officials to notify the U.S. Embassy immediately.
+Arrest Notification: If you are arrested or detained, ask police to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Customs: Latvian customs authorities may enforce strict regulations concerning temporary importation into or export from Latvia of items such as firearms, religious materials, antiquities, medications, business equipment, drugs, etc.

-LGBTI RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Latvia.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Latvia.

 Travelers Who Require Accessibility Assistance: While in Latvia, individuals with disabilities may find accessibility and accommodation very different than in the United States.

-The quality of medical care in Latvia continues to improve, but still often falls short of western standards.
-Latvia has highly trained medical professionals, but hospitals and clinics still suffer from a lack of equipment and resources.
+The quality of medical care in Latvia continues to improve but often falls short of Western standards.
+Latvia has highly trained medical professionals, but hospitals and clinics suffer from a lack of equipment and resources.

-Prescription Medicines: Pharmaceuticals sold in Latvia are produced by companies certified in accordance with EU standards, but may not necessarily be labeled the same as in the United States.
+Prescription Medicines: Pharmaceuticals sold in Latvia are produced by companies certified in accordance with EU standards but may not be labeled the same as in the United States.